silverstripe/cwp/docs/en/how-tos/caching.md

 ## Transparent caches

-CWP clusters are equipped with two levels of transparent cache: a cluster-local cache and an external CDN provided by Incapsula.
+CWP clusters are equipped with two levels of transparent cache: a cache in the CWP data centre and an external CDN provided by Content Delivery Network (CDN) provided by Incapsula.

-All instance responses are analysed and some of them may be retained to increase performance.
+All instance responses are analysed and some of them may be cached to increase performance.
 Their behaviour can be controlled:

 * through the response headers configured in your code (see the "Configuration via headers" chapter)
 * if you opted for the Premium Managed Service, through Incapsula configuration panel (see the "Configuration via Incapsula" chapter)

 The default recipe is configured conservatively to protect the data.
 This means SilverStripe framework responses will not be cached at all.
-All other resources (static files) will be cached for a short period of time.
+All other resources (static files) will be cached for a short period of time (see below for details).

 Leveraging the caching will result in significantly faster page response times and will increase instance reliability making it able to cope with far higher volumes of instantaneous traffic (spikes).